Walking through the main gates at Potawatomi Zoo reveals a sanctuary for nature lovers.

-Start your visit with a trip to the Amur Tigers.
+Start your visit with a trip to the Amur tigers, also known as Siberian tigers.
 These beautiful cats have a pale orange coloring to them with brown (not black) stripes.
-When you walk by you may see them cooling off in the pool — the Amur Tigers love water!
-These massive animals are strong too and can overpower something twice their size.
+When you walk by you may see them cooling off in the pool.
+They love water.

 Did You Know?
-The Amur Tigers have claws that are more than three inches long and are also retractile.
+Amur tiger claws are more than three inches long and retract when not in use.

-After the tigers, walk on over to the African Lions.
-The lion is the king of the jungle and the African Lion is the king of the zoo.
-They have excellent eyesight, a good sense of smell, and phenomenal hearing.
-Male lions can weigh up to 550 pounds and females can weigh up to 400 pounds.
+Male lions can weigh up to 550 pounds and females up to 400.
 Despite their weight, they have quick reflexes and can reach speeds of 36 miles per hour.
-When these lions roar, you can hear them from wherever you are in the zoo.
-They usually roar to let the other lions know where they are.
+When these lions roar, you can hear them from wherever you are in the zoo or even the surrounding community.

 Did You Know?
-The African Lions eat a lot!
-Males require 15 pounds of meat daily and the females need 11 pounds daily.
+African lions eat a lot.
+Males require 15 pounds of meat daily.
+Females need 11 pounds of meat per day.

 Did You Know?
-The Okapi’s tongue ranges from 14 – 18 inches in length.
+The Okapi’s tongue ranges from 14 to 18 inches in length.

-While You Are Here… Be sure to visit the farm area of the zoo where you can feed goats and alpacas.
-Watch the North American River Otter swim gracefully under water.
-And listen to the Yellow Crested Cockatoo talk to you and let you know that it is a pretty bird.
+Be sure to visit the farm area of the zoo.
+There you can feed goats and alpacas.
+Watch the North American river otter glide under water.
+And listen to the yellow-crested cockatoo talk about what a pretty bird it is.

-The zoo train will help you see the many species of animals on site and, before you leave, take a ride on the hand-crafted and hand-painted Endangered Species Carousel.
-Cap off your trip to the zoo as you ride one of the 18 unique animals including a zebra, lion, leopard, and tortoise.
+Hop on the zoo train and you’ll see many animals on site and, before you leave, take a ride on the hand-crafted and hand-painted Endangered Species Carousel.
+Cap off your trip by riding one of the 18 unique animals including a zebra, lion, leopard and tortoise.

-If you want to learn more about the animals you will see at the zoo, be sure to go to the Potawatomi Zoo’s website.
+If you want to learn more about the animals you will see at the zoo, check out the Potawatomi Zoo’s website.